 Some visitor permits are sold directly to departments for their guests or for resale to their visitors (for camps and events).

-Volunteer Hall Garage (G15) visitor parking is available for $1.00 every half-hour.
+Long term or all day visitor parking is available at the Volunteer Hall Garage (G15) for $1.00 every half-hour.
 A fee of $10.60 will be charged for lost gate tickets.

 The garage is open from 7:00 a.m. until 11:00 p.m., Monday through Friday.
 Overnight parking is not allowed.
 This schedule may change without notice due to special events or conferences.